CAC Payback Calculator

 Leaky bucket test: If (CAC × monthly churn) ≥ (ARPA × gross margin), the customer cohort will churn faster than it generates profit.
 Every month you're acquiring customers who will cost you more than they ever recover.
 This is the unit economics death spiral — and the most important output this calculator can surface.

-Based on OpenView's annual SaaS Benchmarks report, KeyBanc Capital Markets SaaS survey, and SaaStr research, here are the CAC payback period benchmarks by percentile for B2B SaaS:
+Based on OpenView's annual SaaS Benchmarks report, KeyBanc Capital Markets SaaS survey, and SaaStr research, here are the SaaS CAC benchmarks and CAC payback period thresholds by percentile for B2B SaaS:

 Percentile